ros-sports/ros-sports-docs/background.rst

 Software written by teams aren't being reused much between different:

 * Teams
-* Soccer leagues
+* Competitions
 * Robotic projects

-Publishing code in a way that can be transferred to a different domain is a whole challenge in itself, (which robotics competitions often do not tackle very well).
+Publishing code in a way that can be transferred to a different domain is a whole challenge in itself, which many robotics competitions often do not tackle very well.
 With limited team resources, winning is usually a higher priority over code-sharing.

-This results in teams reinventing the wheel all the time, and many new teams and smaller teams spend so much time on that, that they don't have time to focus on the research aspect.
+The consequence is that new teams joining the competitions reinventing the wheel, to a point that they don't have time to focus on the research aspect.

-To address this concern several open source ROS2 libraries are being developed to encourage code reuse.
-The work is not conducted as part of a team, but by a separate organization called ROS Sports, such that focus can be shifted away from winning, to the advancement of robotic competitions and robotics in general.
+ROS Sports is an organization set up to address this concern by encouraging writing reusable code.
+Focus is shifted away from winning, and is placed on the progression of robotic competitions and its contributions to the robotics community.

-ROS Sports is an organization that aims to develop and maintain high-quality open source solutions for the trivial parts of robot sports code, such that such competitions can keep advancing.
+We aim to develop and maintain high-quality open source solutions for building blocks of robot sports, such that teams can focus on the competitive research aspect of robotics competitions.

 .. _RoboCup: https://www.robocup.org/